 4.1 Scope and Appropriateness of Students' Evaluation 4.1.a.
-The program director must ensure that students' achievement of educational objectives is evaluated appropriately, to include their knowledge skills, and abilities leading to entry-level pharmacy technician job competencies.
+The program director must ensure that students' achievement of educational objectives is evaluated appropriately, to include their knowledge, skills, and abilities leading to entry-level pharmacy technician job competencies.
 4.2 Frequency and Relevance of Students' Evaluation Feedback The program director must ensure that students' evaluation is ongoing, systematic, and assesses students' progress toward meeting the requirements for graduation.
 Students must receive frequent feedback on their performance that enables them to identify strengths and weaknesses, and gives them direction on how to improve.
 Evaluations shall be documented and kept on file for at least three years.
-4.3 National Certification Preparation The program director or designee must provide students with training, information and resources to prepare them for a national certification recognize by the State of Ohio Board of Pharmacy. be how the program prepares students for a national certification Indicate the Board-recognized certification(s) the program prepares udents to o btain.
+4.3 National Certification Preparation The program director or designee must provide students with training, information and resources to prepare them for a national certification recognized by the State of Ohio Board of Pharmacy.
+Please describe h the many many and the for a stational satisfication second in the state the ow the program prepares students for a national certification examination.
+Indicate the I certification(s) the program prepares students to obtain. l certification(s) the program prepares students to obtain. certification(s) the program prepares students to obtain. certification(s) the program prepares students to obtain.
+4.4 Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators A certification(s) the program prepares students to obtain.
 4.4 Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators (optional) must be evaluated regularly.
+An evaluation process shall be defined and 4.4 Faculty Evaluation Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators (optional) must be evaluated regularly.
 An evaluation process shall be defined and implemented, and incorporate feedback from students and graduates.
+In addition, a 4.4 Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators (optional) must be evaluated regularly.
+An evaluation process shall be defined and implemented, and incorporate feedback from students and graduates.
+In addition, a process for review and use of the information gained from evaluations for continuous A certification(s) the program prepares students to obtain.
+A.4 Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators (optional) must be evaluated regularly.
+An evaluation process shall be defined and implemented, and incorporate feedback from students and graduates.
 In addition, a process for review and use of the information gained from evaluations for continuous improvement must be defined and implemented.
+4.4 Faculty Evaluation Faculty Evaluation Faculty members, including the program director, instructors, and site coordinators (optional) must be evaluated regularly.
+An evaluation process shall be defined and implemented, and incorporate feedback from students and graduates.
+In addition, a process for review and use of the information gained from evaluations for continuous improvement must be defined and implemented.
+4.5 Program Assessment

-4.5 Program Assessment The program director, in conjunction with program's advisory board, must conduct regular and ongoing assessments of program effectiveness and use the evaluations for continuous improvement of the program.
-Measures shall include, but are not limited to: 4.5.a. performance on national certification or licensure exams; 4.5.b. program completion; 4.5.c. program satisfaction, including student, employer and graduate satisfaction.
+4.5.a. performance on national certification or licensure exams; 4.5.b. program completion; 4.5.c. program satisfaction, including student, employer and graduate satisfaction.